AhmedSamy16/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5-sign.c => prints the sign of a number.
 6-abs.c => Return the absolute value of an integer.
 7-print_last_digit.c => prints the last digit of a number.
+8-24_hours.c => prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.